Skip to content

 PlatformTypical Time After Approval

-Spotify2-5 days
+Spotify2-5 business days

-Apple Music2-5 days
+Apple Music1-3 business days

-Amazon Music2-5 days
+Amazon Music2-5 business days

-YouTube Music3-7 days
+YouTube Music2-5 business days

-Deezer2-5 days
+Deezer2-5 business days

-TIDAL2-5 days
+TIDAL2-5 business days

-Beatport5-14 days
+Beatport5-14 business days

 To see complete delivery details for a release: